Chyannetech/Developer-Notes/Unit 1 Frontend Fundamentals/Getting Set Up/Success Tips.md

 This experience is a rollercoaster

-Successful students
 The most successful students find programming fascinating; they don't think of it as an obligation or chore

-The most successful students go above and beyond what we teach; if there is something they feel they should know, they will go and learn it
+The most successful students go above and beyond; if there is something they feel they should know, they will go and learn it

 If there is a problem for which they think they need more information to solve, they go and find that information